pierre-cm/galbe/docs/routes.md

 }
 ```

 The Automatic Route Analyzer is also capable of collecting metadata about your Routefile and your routes by analyzing multiline comments.
 This can be used by some plugins to perform specific tasks.
-Here is an example of Routefile with multiline comments metadata.
+Here is an example of Route File with multiline comments metadata.

 ```js
 /**